-Canadian exports represent about 2.9% of the value for the world’s total exported goods as calculated for 2020.
+Canadian exports represent about 2.7% of the value for the world’s total exported goods (global sum calculated for 2021).
+That percentage falls below the 2.9% for Canada’s exports divided by the worldwide total.

-Applying 2020 continental data, 74.6% of Canada’s exports by value were delivered to fellow North American countries while 12.3% were sold to Asian importers.
-Canada shipped another 10.1% worth of goods to Europe.
+Applying a continental lens, Over three-quarters (78.3%) of Canada’s exports by value was delivered to fellow North American countries (United States and Mexico).
+In addition, 11% was sold to Asian importers with another 8% worth of goods shipped to Europe.

-Smaller percentages went to Latin America excluding Mexico but including the Caribbean (1.4%), Africa (1%) then Oceania led by Australia and New Zealand (0.5%).
+Smaller percentages went to Latin America (1.6%) excluding Mexico but including the Caribbean, Africa (0.7%) then Oceania (0.5%) led by Australia and New Zealand.

 Canada’s Top Trading Partners